Headteacher: Mr Dominic Davis

 Our teaching assistants are well trained and either work in a support role in class or lead 1:1 or small group sessions.
 They are a talented group and are able to provide class cover for meetings and training.

-We have some lovely ladies to look after everyone at lunch time: Mrs Cooke (honestly!), Mrs Seymour, Mrs Nicholls, Miss Grove, Mrs Perkins, Mrs Elliott, Mrs Prosser and Mrs Lima-Smith.
+We have some lovely ladies to look after everyone at lunch time: Mrs Cooke (honestly!), Mrs Seymour, Miss Grove, Mrs Perkins, Mrs Elliott, Mrs Pearson, Miss Morris, Mrs Prosser and Mrs Lima-Smith.

-Our Nursery is managed daily by Mrs Kate Drew and ably assisted by Mrs Sara Steele, Miss Jessica Strachan, Mrs Charlotte Randall and Miss Emma Taylor.
-Currently, as Miss Strachan is on maternity leave, Miss Kelly Ballard and Mrs Lianne Gentle support our staft team.
+Our Nursery is managed daily by Mrs Kate Drew and ably assisted by Mrs Sara Steele, Miss Jessica Strachan, Mrs Charlotte Randall, Miss Emma Taylor and Miss Kelly Ballard.
+Currently, Mrs Lianne Gentle also support our staft team when needed.
 The Nursery is open the same times as the school, from 8.30am to 3pm daily.
 We have a range of documents for the nursery which serve the youngest members of our school.
 Please see our Nursery page for further detail about our Nursery.

 Cleaning and Lunchtime staff: